jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 Our SBOM generation tool detects dependencies across numerous ecosystems and is available as open source.
-We generate SBOMs using the Linux Foundations Software Package
+We generate SBOMs using the Linux Foundation’s Software Package
 Data eXchange (SPDX) 2\.x JSON format.
 Microsoft Defender for IoT firmware analysis allows customers to generate an SBOM and